-No change in auditors has taken place since the last annual report to stockholders and no disagreements with auditors has occurred that the Association is required to report to the Farm Credit Administration under part 621 of the FCA regulations governing this disclosure.
-The fees paid in 2018 for professional audit services rendered for the Association by the independent auditors, PricewaterhouseCoopers LLP, were \$91,786.
-The fees paid in 2018 for professional tax services rendered for the Association by the independent auditors, PricewaterhouseCoopers LLP, were \$13,800.
-The fees paid in 2018 for non-audit services rendered for the Association by the independent auditors, PricewaterhouseCoopers LLP, were \$900.
+No change in auditors has taken place since the last annual report to stockholders, and no disagreements with auditors has occurred that the Association is required to report to the Farm Credit Administration under part 621 of the FCA regulations governing this disclosure.
+The fees paid in 2019 for professional audit services rendered for the Association by the independent auditors, PricewaterhouseCoopers LLP, were \$102,336.
+The fees paid in 2019 for professional tax services rendered for the Association by the independent auditors by the independent auditors, PricewaterhouseCoopers LLP, were \$10,300.
+No other services were provided by the independent auditors, PricewaterhouseCoopers LLP.